NovaVic/cloud_devops_capstone/README.md

-Linked this github repo to jenkins such that any chnage in this repo causes automatic pulling of files, building , tagging and pushing of docker images, creation of kube clusters and deployment of the app `soup` or `alphabet` into the cluster using blue-green deployment strategy.
+Linked this github repo to jenkins such that any chnage in this repo causes automatic pulling of files, building , tagging and pushing of docker images, creation of kube clusters and deployment of the app `soup` or `alphabet` into the cluster using blue-green deployment strategy (originally thought to do Canary deployment but the assignment talks about Blure-green or rolling - so changed the plan accordingly).
 Additionally the Load Balancer port 80 is exposed for accessing the app from outside of the aws system.

 # Sample Screen Shots
 The screen snapshots are in images subdirectory of this repo.